Is it time to step out of your comfort zone and try a spicy cocktail?

 The perfect blend of spicy and sweet, this cocktail was created by the Katsuya Japanese restaurant in Los Angeles.
 The Burning Mandarin is a beautiful cocktail that’ll knock your socks off without scaring anyone away with heat.

 It’s a spicy twist on a Cosmo, with a fresh combination of mandarin vodka, lemon juice, cranberry juice, orange juice, and simple syrup.

-Quite possibly the best martini ever that you can still make at home.
+Quite possibly the best “gourmet” martini that you can make at home.
 The first sip is an intriguing combination of bright citrus followed by a slow, delightful warming.
 That delightful singe is brought to you by the Serrano chiles.

 The Burning Mandarin Martini